 CDA101 Copper and CDA102 Copper comprise a group known as Oxygen-Free High thermal Conductivity Copper (OFHC Copper) or Oxygen-Free Copper (OFC Copper).

-These are covered by the ASTM B170 specification.
+These are covered by

 Uses of Copper